RynnHeldeD/Wakari-API/README.md

 ```

 ### POST /word
-Create a word with data provided.
+Update a word with data provided.
-Return the created word with newly attributed id.
+The updated word is the one specified with parameter "id".
 ```
 POST > http://wakari-api.huitiemeciel.info/word?data={"id":747,"kanji":"#","kana":"kana","romaji":"notTheSame","meaning":"anotherMeaning","notes":"Some notes.","categories":["new","category"]}
 ```